-The Water & Sanitation Crisis
+The Water & Sanitation Crisis in Haiti

 Haiti is considered a water-stressed country.
 Total available water resources per capita are about 1,660 cubic meters (just under the 1,700 threshold).
 Less than 1% of these resources are in use.
 Groundwater potential exists in the mountainous areas and in some coastal areas, but accessing this has been a challenge for many communities.
-Virtually no water treatment facilities are properly functioning for the general public in the country.
+Few water treatment facilities are properly functioning for the general public in the country.
 Soil erosion and deforestation have also contributed to diminished water quality.
 Moreover, Haiti’s seasonal rainfall patterns provide too much rain for some during segments of the year and too little for others during the dry season.

 Current GDP per capita is approximately $1,300.
 An estimated 80% of people live below the poverty line.